Back to DWU AI Articles

 Regional Pay Transformation

-Regional pilot pay has surged 50–70% at American's wholly owned carriers: PSA, Envoy, and Piedmont raised first officer hourly rates from approximately $51/hour to $90/hour, with captain rates increasing from $78/hour to $146/hour.
-SkyWest first officers now earn over $102,000 annually.
+At American's wholly owned carriers (PSA, Envoy, Piedmont), first officer hourly rates increased from $51/hour to $90/hour, and captain rates from $78/hour to $146/hour between 2022 and 2025 (carrier contract announcements).
+SkyWest first officers earn approximately $88,700 annually as of 2025, based on entry-level rates of $92.72/hour with 75–80 guaranteed flight hours per month (SkyWest pay scale, 2025).
 Flow-through programs — guaranteed pathways from regional to mainline employment — have been extended through 2026, providing additional non-cash compensation.

 Flight Attendant & Ground Crew Contracts

 Southwest Airlines reached a contract with TWU Local 556 effective May 1, 2024, delivering a 22% immediate raise with 3% annual increases through 2027 — approximately 31% cumulative.
-The agreement included $364 million in retroactive pay (averaging approximately $18,000 per flight attendant), industry-first paid maternal and paternal leave with healthcare coverage, and was ratified with 81% approval at 93% voter participation.
-Southwest's flight attendants are now the highest-paid in the industry.
+The agreement included $364 million in retroactive pay (averaging approximately $18,000 per flight attendant), paid maternal and paternal leave with healthcare coverage, and was ratified with 81% approval at 93% voter participation.
+Southwest's flight attendants are now (TWU announcement vs. AFA/APFA pre-2024 baselines).

 Other Carriers